-The Florida Geological Survey holds multiple geologic collections including borehole samples, hand specimens, and fossil specimens.
+The Florida Geological Survey holds multiple geologic collections including borehole samples, hand specimens and fossil specimens.
 There are multiple sources of geologic information associated with these collections.
 See below for more information about each one and the data available.

 Geophysical Information and Data Portal

 Information associated with our borehole samples is available though our interactive Map Direct focus.
 Additional focuses include: Subsidence Incidence Reports; Springs; and Aquifer Vulnerability.

 The greenbooks are a collection of 150 green binders that are housed at the FGS.
 They are a collection of drillers' logs, paleontology reports, and lithologic descriptions associated with the boreholes in our holdings.
 A majority of the primary borehole data has been captured in GEODES; however, there remains additional information and resources in these books.
 These binders are now available via our Greenbook Index page.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?